bemosior/reposervice/Building Instructions.md

 			ALTER DATABASE fcrepo_islandora DEFAULT CHARACTER SET utf8;
 			ALTER DATABASE fcrepo_islandora DEFAULT COLLATE utf8_bin;

-1. Run the installer: `java -jar fcrepo-installer/target/fcrepo-installer-3.6.2.jar `

-You can feed the installer JAR file the properties file created by `bootstrap.sh` to have these choices selected for you: `java -jar fcrepo-installer/target/fcrepo-installer-3.6.2.jar $SERVICE_HOME/sed_substituted_files/fedora-install-properties.txt`
+1. Run the installer: `java -jar fcrepo-installer/target/fcrepo-installer-3.6.2.jar` -- If you add `$SERVICE_HOME/sed_substituted_files/fedora-install-properties.txt` to the command line, the following questions will not be asked and the values from the properties file will be used.

 	1. Installation type: `custom`
 	1. Fedora home directory: *use default response; set by the FEDORA_HOME environment variable*